2013 NBA Draft Breakdown and Scouting Report for Otto Porter

-But without a go-to move in the arsenal, he still showed the ability to take over a game.
+Even without a go-to move in the arsenal, he's still shown the ability to take over a game.

 He's also an unselfish and visionary passer.
 He could go stretches without attempting a shot if it meant creating open looks for teammates and a quality brand of ball.